-We hope this paper has demonstrated that a key establishment method can be systematically developed and validated for security and safety, and that simulation plays an important role in this process.
+Moreover, this paper has demonstrated that simulation plays an important role in the process to develop and validate a key establishment method for security and safety.
 Of course, the activities described here can be followed by bench/live tests, and formal verification where necessary.
-In particular, we will investigate whether and how statistical model-checking [11] can be made use of in the tool-chain: to be able to verify integrated safetey and security properties such as: "Safety mitigation kicks in before attack causes harm with probability > P".
+In particular, we wish to investigate whether and how statistical modelchecking [27] can be made use of in the tool-chain: to be able to verify integrated safety and security properties such as: "Safety mitigation kicks in before attack causes harm with probability > P".